 With all the sticker papers out there, you won’t find many more options than matte, glossy, or clear.
 Like sparkly?
 Silhouette America has gone beyond these basic options by introducing sticker papers that come in holographic, iridescent, and brushed metal options.
 These papers were for a Silhouette machine, so if you try to use them with a Cricut, you’ll find issues with the print, then cut sensor and placement.
-In this post and tutorial, I’ll show you seven tips you can use Silhouette sticker paper with a Cricut.
-So you can make stickers that really stand out from others.
+In this post and tutorial, I’ll show you seven tips for using Silhouette sticker paper with a Cricut machine.
+So you can make the coolest looking stickers that really stand out from others.

 THIS POST IS FOR YOU IF…